dchenk/msgp/README.md

 //go:generate msgp
 ```

+Within the directory with the file where you placed that directive, run `go generate`.

-The `msgp` command will tell `go generate` to generate serialization and deserialization methods for all exported types in the file.
+The `msgp` command will tell the `go generate` tool to generate serialization and deserialization methods (functions) for all exported types in the file.
+These custom-built functions enable you to use package [`msgp`](https://godoc.org/github.com/dchenk/msgp/msgp) to efficiently encode objects to and from the MessagePack format.

 You can [read more about the code generation options here](https://github.com/dchenk/msgp/wiki/Using-the-Code-Generator).